DBrianKimmel/PyHouse-ansible/roles/install_vpn/README.md

 # Ansible Role: install_vpn

 A VPN is used to tie together selected computers on one or more LANs.
-Each property may have one or more LANs and they all need to communicate with each other.
+Each property/house may have one or more LANs and they all need to communicate with each other.
 No outside computers or networks should be able to start communications with devices on these LANs.

+Not all computers are configured with a VPN, it is selected in host_vars

 ## Requirements

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.